Keynote Presentations

 Friday Keynote

-A vast body of research has substantiated the value and benefit of play-based early childhood education.
-Dr. Pedro Noguera, one of the nation’s leading scholars on issues related to race, inequality and education, will analyze the critical elements that must be present in kindergarten classrooms, as well as strategies that have proven effective in supporting child development and creating strong foundations for learning.
-Additionally, he will explore what educators can do to develop effective partnerships with parents to further efforts to support their children.
+Dr. Pedro Noguera, one of the nation’s leading scholars on issues related to race, inequality, and education, will inspire kindergarten teachers to find their voice as they create lively, relevant, and vital classrooms.
+He will analyze the critical elements that must be present in kindergarten, including teaching strategies that have proven effective in supporting children’s social/emotional development and strong foundations for learning.
+Additionally, he will explore what teachers can do to develop effective partnerships with colleagues, parents and community members that further efforts to support their children.

-Dr. Pedro Noguera, Dean of the USC Rossier School of Education, has served as Professor of Education and holder of endowed chairs at UCLA, NYU Harvard University, and the University of California, Berkeley.
+Dr. Pedro Noguera, Dean of the USC Rossier School of Education, has served as professor of education and holder of endowed chairs at UCLA, New York University, Harvard University, and the University of California, Berkeley.
 He is the author of 15 books.
-His most recent book, A Search for Common Ground: Conversations About the Tough Questions and Complex Issues Confronting K-12 Education in the United States Today was the winner of the American Association of Publishers Prose Award.
-From 2009–2012 Noguera served as a trustee for the State University of New York.
-He has served as an advisor to the governor of New Mexico on education policy, and worked as an advisor to the state departments of education in Washington, Oregon, New York and Rhode Island, as well as several large urban school districts throughout the country.
-In 2022 he was appointed to President Biden’s National Commission on Hispanics, and he was asked to serve as the co-chair of the state of California’s Black Student Achievement Taskforce.
-Noguera has received seven honorary doctorates from American universities, and received awards from Stanford University, the National Association of Secondary School Principals, and from the McSilver Institute for Poverty Policy and Research at NYU for his research and advocacy efforts aimed at fighting poverty.
-In 2023 he was ranked 1st in the nation for influence and impact in the field of education.
+His most recent book, A Search for Common Ground: Conversations About the Tough Questions and Complex Issues Confronting K-12 Education in the United States Today, was the winner of the American Association of Publishers Prose Award.
+From 2009–12, Noguera served as a trustee for the State University of New York.
+He has served as an advisor to the governor of New Mexico on education policy, and worked as an advisor to the state departments of education in Washington, Oregon, New York, and Rhode Island, as well as several large urban school districts throughout the country.
+In 2022, he was appointed to President Biden’s National Commission on Hispanics, and he was asked to serve as the co-chair of the state of California’s Black Student Achievement Taskforce.
+Noguera has received seven honorary doctorates from American universities and has received awards from Stanford University, the National Association of Secondary School Principals, and the McSilver Institute for Poverty Policy and Research at New York University for his research and advocacy efforts aimed at fighting poverty.
+In 2023, he was ranked first in the nation for influence and impact in the field of education.

 Arts Gathering